redis/redis-doc/commands/keys.md

-Returns all keys matching_`pattern_.
+Returns all key names that match the _pattern_ in the currently-selected database.

+See the `SELECT` command for more information about logical databases.

 While the time complexity for this operation is O(N), the constant times are fairly low.
 For example, Redis running on an entry-level laptop can scan a 1 million key database in 40 milliseconds.

 {{% alert title="Warning" color="warning" %}}
 Consider `KEYS` as a command that should only be used in production environments with extreme care.